Au7o mascotAu7o

 1999-2008Porsche 911Carrera +41997-2008Porsche BoxsterBase, S2006-2012Porsche CaymanBase +21998-2004Dodge Intrepid2005-2008Dodge Magnum

 P0520 is an OBD-II diagnostic trouble code meaning “Engine Oil Pressure Sensor/Switch Circuit Malfunction.”
-The oil pressure sensor circuit is reporting abnormal readings.
-Must verify actual oil pressure to rule out mechanical issue.
+This code indicates a general electrical fault in the circuit for the engine oil pressure sensor or switch.
+The computer monitors this circuit to know your oil pressure, and it has detected a signal that is missing, shorted, or otherwise out of the expected electrical range.
+This is typically a wiring or sensor problem rather than an actual loss of oil pressure, but because oil pressure is critical to engine life, it should never be ignored until confirmed.
+If oil pressure truly is low, serious engine damage can result.
 This code is most commonly reported on 1999-2008 Porsche 911 (Carrera, Carrera S, Carrera 4, Carrera 4S, Targa), 1997-2008 Porsche Boxster (Base, S), and 2006-2012 Porsche Cayman (Base, S, R), plus 14 other vehicles, with repair costs ranging from $50 to $8,000.

 On This Page